 India’s traffic regulations are primarily governed by the Motor Vehicles (Amendment) Act, 2019, which continues to be the bedrock for enforcement in 2026.
 This Act significantly increased penalties for various traffic violations, aiming to enhance road safety and discipline nationwide.
 While the central Act sets maximum fines, individual states retain the power to notify their own specific fine amounts, often leading to variations across different regions.

 This state-wise discretion means that a fine for a particular offense in, say, Delhi might differ from that in Maharashtra or Tamil Nadu.
-This is a crucial point many Indians overlook, assuming a uniform penalty structure across the country.
 Always verify the specific regulations enforced by the State Transport Department in your current driving location to avoid surprises.
+The Ministry of Road Transport and Highways (MoRTH) works continuously with states to standardise rules where possible, but local nuances persist.

 Quick Context: Motor Vehicles (Amendment) Act, 2019

-This central legislation, effective from 2019 and fully implemented across most states by 2026, introduced stricter penalties for traffic violations, aiming to reduce road accidents and foster greater driver accountability.
-It also laid the groundwork for digital document verification and online challan payments.
+This central legislation, effective from 2019 and fully implemented across most states by 2026, introduced stricter penalties for traffic violations.
+It aims to reduce road accidents and foster greater driver accountability, laying the groundwork for digital document verification and online challan payments.

 - Increased penalties for common offenses like drunk driving, dangerous driving, and not wearing a helmet/seatbelt.